trichl/TickTagOpenSource/README.md

 5. Slide the UPDI button on the user interface board to ON
 6. Go to [TickTagProgramming/avrdude](TickTagProgramming/avrdude), open ScriptWriteFuse.bat with a text editor and enter the COM port of the Arduino Nano on your computer
 7. Execute ScriptWriteFuse.bat to write the configuration fuses of the ATTINY
-8. Open Atmel Studio 7.0 and load the project [TickTagSoftware](TickTagSoftware) for the regular firmware or [TickTagSoftwareBurst](TickTagSoftwareBurst) for the firmware capable of burst-recording GPS fixes
+8. Open Atmel Studio 7.0 and load the project [TickTagSoftwareBurst](TickTagSoftwareBurst)
 9. Configure the ATTINY programming via Arduino Nano under Tools -> External Tools: !!!PHOTO!!!
 10. Press F7 to compile the firmware
 11. Press Tools -> jtag2updi ATtiny1626 to flash the firmware